drblaui/FU-Mail-App/README.md

 ### Add a signature to your mail ✔️

-Use your University Mail for work on the FU?
+Use your University Mail for work at the FU?
 Add a (HTML) Signature so people know how to reach/find you

+### New Mail Widget ❌

+A custom Widget to see new Mails directly on your Home Screen

 ## Known Issues